SoftUni/Programming-Basics-Book-Python-EN/chapter-04-complex-conditions.md

     print(...)
 ```

-## Exercises: More Complex Conditions
+## Problems: More Complex Conditions

 Let's practice using more complex conditions.
 We will solve a few practical exercises.